SimpleChainFans/document/en/7_account.md

 The additional advantage of this is that Nonce can generally be used as the counter for the number of transactions of the account, especially for the contract account, the number of times the contract is called can be accurately recorded.

-and Balance Then record the number of sipcs owned by the account, which is called account balance.
+and Balance Then record the number of SIMPLE owned by the account, which is called account balance.
 Transfer assets (Transfer) are in one account Balance Add up and reduce in another account.

 ```go
 // core/evm.go:94